Mozart & Haydn

 Joseph Haydn playing quartets – anonymous artist before 1790, Staats Museum, Vienna

-During this period of time, in Germany and Austria, the Sturm und Drang (Storm and Stress) movement in musical composition was significant as well.
-Sturm und Drang related music and C.P.E.
-Bach was a big part of the development of this idea of exploring primarily minor keys in order to reach new depths of musical expression, especially like emotional expression prototypical 19th century Romanticism from a certain point and perspective.
+During this period of time, in Germany and Austria, the ‘Sturm und Drang’ (Storm and Stress) movement in musical composition was significant.
+‘Sturm und Drang’ related music, championed by C.P.E.
+Bach, involved the exploration of primarily minor keys in order to reach new depths of musical expression.
+The string quartet medium was not immune to this influence and both Haydn and Mozart were a part of this period of emotional expression which would later come to fruition in 19th century Romanticism.

 Mozart's Vienna home

-Mozart being very aware of the confluence of Haydn's exploration and deepening of compositional techniques using the string quartet.
-Being very interested in exploring some Sturm und Drang related ideals, I would like to focus on the sixth, the final of these Haydn quartets, the first movement, also known as the Dissonance Quartet number 465, which opens with a wonderful adagio in C minor.
-I can't help but hear the parallels between the opening of the Dissonance Quartet, and the opening of Mozart's C Minor Fantasy Curriculum No. 475.
+Mozart, being the ever-observant musician, was very aware of the confluence of Haydn's exploration and deepening of compositional techniques using the string quartet amidst the changing musical currents of the time.
+Bearing in mind Sturm und Drang related ideals, I would like to focus on the sixth and final of Mozart’s “Haydn Quartets”, also known as the Dissonance Quartet K. 465, The first movement opens with a wonderful Adagio in C minor.
+I can't help but hear the parallels between the opening of the Dissonance Quartet, and the opening of Mozart's C Minor Fantasy K. 475.

 This video includes Mozart's Dissonant String Quartet, K. 465 performed by my student quartet members.
 Championing my students and having the opportunity to explore some of this incredible music and then go into a little bit more detail is such a gift.